 During 2003, we began expanding our product offerings to include stand-alone systems.
-In recent years stand-alone metrology has started to account for a significant portion of our overall revenues.

 Until 2008, most of our products were sold to process equipment manufacturers such as Applied Materials, Inc. and Ebara Corp., which later sold these products to semiconductor manufacturers.
 Since then, we have completely changed our business model, selling most of our products directly to semiconductor manufacturers.
 Through this process, which has also enabled us to introduce to these customers additional products and features, we have improved our products gross margins and net profitability.
 In parallel, we continue to work with the process equipment manufacturers as business partners for future products and process control solutions.